-- A: On the sales funnel chart below, the first thing to do is look at the absolute marketing funnel scores.
-There are many types of comparisons you can do, whether you compare to last year, competitors, or category norms.
-Then look at the sales funnel ratios, which is the percentage score for how well your brand can convert consumers from one stage of their purchase journey to the next.
+- A: On the sales funnel chart above, the first thing to do is look at the absolute marketing funnel scores.
+You can do many types of comparisons, whether you compare to last year, competitors, or category norms.
+Then, look at the sales funnel ratios, which is the percentage score for how well your brand can convert consumers from one stage of their purchase journey to the next.
 To create ratios, divide the absolute score by the score above it on the funnel.
-In the example above, take the familiar score of 87% and divide it by the awareness score of 93% to determine a conversion ratio of 94%.
+In the example above, divide the familiar score of 87% by the awareness score of 93% to determine a conversion ratio of 94%.
 This means 94% of aware consumers are familiar

-- B: Then, on the next chart below, lay out the absolute scores and the ratios in a horizontal way to allow a comparison.
+- B: Then, on the next chart, lay out the absolute scores and ratios horizontally to allow a comparison.
 You will notice these are the same scores as “A” and “B” in the previous chart.
 The crucial numbers for Gray’s Cookies are the ratios of 94%, 94%, 77%, 25%, and 12% at the top of the chart.
-Then bring in a close competitor (Devon’s) with their absolute and ratios scores to allow a direct comparison.
+Then, bring in a close competitor (Devon’s) with their absolute and ratio scores to allow a direct comparison.